Forever-on-Sabbatical/Nothin-iMpOrtant/README.md

  * CSS
  * JavaScript

  I am still a noob at a lot of things, so I am working on more on it than ever.
-Personally, a huge fan of music.
-Currently grooving on 80's rock music (Black Sabbath/ Guns'N'Roses, AC/DC, Q.U.E.E.N to name a few) I love to play video gamees, espically RPG ones, work out, meditate I suppose? and yeah prolly just relax like a loner...
+A huge fan of music, I regard myself as tasteless since I love all kinds of music.
+Currently grooving on 80's rock music (Black Sabbath, Guns'N'Roses, AC/DC, Q.U.E.E.N to name a few) I love to play video gamees, espically RPG ones, work out, meditate I suppose? and yeah prolly just relax like a loner...

- **Repositoru Contents**
+ **Repository Contents**

  + List of Problems I solved on Leetcode
  + Projects I have worked on and the link of their works